FactomProject/FactomDocs/whitepaper.md

 #Crowd funding
 NotaryChains will use a token system for paying for entries to be placed on into notary blocks secured by NotaryChains.
 Some token is necessary to prevent spamming or attacking the system.

-##NotaryChain Zero (NCZ)
+##Notary Coins (XNC)
-NCO will be used for paying to create NotaryChain Specifications, start new NotaryChains using those specifications, and adding entries into NotaryChains.
-It is very possible that NCZ will be perfect.
-But in the event that we need to create an all new version, it will be followed with NC1, NC2, etc.    To reward early adopters, holders of NCZ will automatically be rewarded a stake in following coin versions.
-What percentage is still being considered.
+Notary Coins will be used for paying to create NotaryChain Specifications, start new NotaryChains using those specifications, and adding entries into NotaryChains.
+Notary Coins will be tracked in a Notary Chain, and will be generated to provide incentives for running the Federated Notary Chain servers, run independent audits, and other behaviors.
+Because Notary Coins are tracked on Notary Chain servers directly, they can be used to automate payments for entries and chains directly.

-The outline of our distribution of NCZ is as follows:
+We plan to fund the development of NotaryChains using their tokens.
+While we are building the infrastructure, we will use the Mastercoin Protocol as a temporary representation of the Notary Coins as Master Notary Coins.
+Once the launch of Notary Chains is final, the Master Notary Coins will be converted to native Notary Coins.
+The outline of the distribution of Notary Chains is still being discussed, but a possible structure is as follows:

 * Algorithm:  Mastercoin Protocol
 * Block Time: 10 minutes
-* Total Coins: 10,000,000 NCZ
+* Total Coins: 10,000,000 XNC
 * Coin Distribution:
  * 10% -- Auditing
  * 10% -- Core Developers